Lenzork/Horizon-Forge-Backend/README.md

 # Horizon-Forge-Backend 🚀

 Welcome to the **Horizon-Forge-Backend**!
 This is the backend API for the Horizon Forge project, providing a robust, scalable, and flexible system for managing data and handling requests from various clients.
 The Horizon-Forge-Backend is designed with RESTful principles and aims to be easy to integrate and extend for developers building applications on top of it.
+This Project is part of a big refactoring of the [Horizon Forge Web RPG](https://github.com/Lenzork/Horizon-Forge--Web-RPG)

 ## Table of Contents